yonaskolb/Stylist/README.md

 Note that if a style property was present and you then remove it, Stylist cannot revert the change so that property will remain in the previous state.

 ## ⚙️ Custom Properties
-Custom properties and parsers can also be added to let you configure anything you wish:
+Custom properties and parsers can also be added to let you configure anything you wish in a strongly typed way:

 ```swift
 Stylist.shared.addProperty("textTransform") { (view: MyView, value: PropertyValue<MyProperty>) in